XinDongol/BENN-PyTorch/README.md

 ## Acknowledgement

-The single BNN training part of this code is mostly written by referencing [XNOR-Net](https://arxiv.org/abs/1603.05279).
-Please consider [citing their paper](https://link.springer.com/chapter/10.1007/978-3-319-46493-0_32) as well if you use our code.
+The single BNN training part of this code is mostly written by referencing [XNOR-Net](https://arxiv.org/abs/1603.05279) and Jiecao Yu's [implementation](https://github.com/jiecaoyu/XNOR-Net-PyTorch).
+Please consider them as well if you use our code.
 Based on our testing, XNOR-Net is the most stable and reliable open source BNN training scheme with product-level codes.